kiliansinger/mintrobi-tutorials/mintrobi-film-tutorial.md

 })
 ```
 ## Step 2
-Then insert several in a row and make a film of a laser gun, for example:
+Then insert several in a row and make a film of e.g. a laser gun.
 ```blocks
 basic.forever(function () {
     basic.showLeds(`